crojure/grate/README.md

-# Grate
+# GRate

 Rather than use a JVM language I'm familiar with (Java, Groovy, Kotlin) I decided to use Clojure.

-I have not practical experience with Clojure or its tools but thought that this would achieve several goals that using familiar languages and tools would not.
+I have no practical experience with Clojure or its tools but thought that this would achieve several goals that using familiar languages and tools would not.

 1. Fun! - Coding off hours is more fun using stuff you don't use in your day job.